MathieuNls/bug-taxonomy/03_preliminaries.md

 - Number of Hunks: The number of consecutive code blocks of modified, added or deleted lines in textual files.
 Hunks are used to determine, in each file, how many different places the developer has modified.
 - Number of Churns:  The number of lines modified.
 However, the churn value for a line change should be at least two as the line has to be deleted first and then added back with the modifications.

-In modern versioning systems, when maintainers make modifications to the source code want to version it, they have to do commit.
+In modern version control systems, modifications to the source code is done through the commit mechanism.
 The commit operation will version the modifications applied to one or many files.

 Figure \ref{fig:branching} presents the data structure used to store a commit.